-Professor Griffin is originally from Sterling, Illinois but moved with her family to a mountain town in Western North Carolina where she grew up as the oldest of three children in the middle of the Blue Ridge Mountains.
+Professor Penny Griffin is originally from Sterling, Illinois, but moved with her family to a mountain town in western North Carolina where she grew up as the oldest of three children in the middle of the Blue Ridge Mountains.

-Not satisfied with limiting her explorations to Europe, Professor Griffin has spent time living, teaching and studying in Japan.
+Not satisfied with limiting her explorations to Europe, Professor Griffin has spent time living, teaching, and studying in Japan.
 While studying at the Oomoto School of Traditional Art, she lived in a Shinto Shrine Complex.
 She attended classes in Calligraphy, Noh Drama, Budo, and Tea Ceremony (Urasenke School).
-Subsequently she continued the latter course of study at the Urasenke Tea Center in New York.
+She subsequently continued the latter course of study at the Urasenke Tea Center in New York.

-On another occasion, she studied Zen Buddhist Meditation at Daitokuji, which is home to some of the most revered Buddhist temple architecture and the main center of the Japanese Rinzai Zen tradition (closely associated with the Japan’s greatest tea master, Sen no Rikkyu).
+On another occasion, she studied Zen Buddhist meditation at Daitokuji, which is home to some of the most revered Buddhist temple architecture and the main center of the Japanese Rinzai Zen tradition (closely associated with Japan’s greatest tea master, Sen no Rikkyu).

-For prospective students of Art History who may be questioning what they should expect to learn and experience, she responds with a quote from Steve Jobs.
-He says, “Great products are triumphs of ‘taste’ and taste is a by product of study, observation and being steeped in the culture of the past and present, of ‘trying’ to expose yourself to the best things humans have done and then bring those things into what you are doing.”
+For prospective students of art history who may be questioning what they should expect to learn and experience, she responds with a quote from Steve Jobs.
+He said, “Great products are triumphs of ‘taste’ and taste is a by-product of study, observation, and being steeped in the culture of the past and present, of ‘trying’ to expose yourself to the best things humans have done and then bring those things into what you are doing.”

 Person Who Inspires Her:

 His Holiness, the Dalai Lama

 1. Born to Run by Christopher McDougall

 2. The Thousand Autumns of Jacob DeZoet, by David Mitchell

 3. The Bodhisattva Way of Life (Steven Bachelor’s translation of Shantideva)